• Edinburgh • Highlands • Loch Ness • Caithness •

 You'll arrive at Edinburgh airport or Waverly train station and take bus or taxi to the Wilde Hotel near the castle in Central Edinburgh.

-There is no organised activities on this day, but you can use the time to get over jet lag and explore Edinburgh a bit on your own.
+There is no organised activities during the day day, but you can use the time to get over jet lag and explore Edinburgh a bit on your own.

 Overnight at Wilde Aparthotel, Grassmarket